-Feature Version Details Support for the Service-Type attribute for Firepower Threat Defense users defined on the RADIUS server 6.4 For RADIUS authentication of Firepower Threat Defense CLI users, you used to have to pre-define the usernames in the RADIUS external authentication object and manually make sure that the list matched usernames defined on the RADIUS server.
+Feature Minimum Management Center Minimum Threat Defense Details Support for the Service-Type attribute for threat defense users defined on the RADIUS server 6.4 Any For RADIUS authentication of threat defense CLI users, you used to have to pre-define the usernames in the RADIUS external authentication object and manually make sure that the list matched usernames defined on the RADIUS server.
 You can now define CLI users on the RADIUS server using the Service-Type attribute and also define both Basic and Config user roles.
 To use this method, be sure to leave the shell access filter blank in the external authentication object.
-New/Modified screens: System > Users > External Authentication > Add External Authentication Object > Shell Accessfilter Supported platforms: Firepower Threat Defense External Authentication for Firepower Threat Defense SSH Access 6.2.3 You can now configure external authentication for SSH access to the Firepower Threat Defense usin LDAP or RADIUS.
-New/Modified screens: Devices > Platform Settings > External Authentication Supported platforms: Firepower Threat Defense
+New/Modified screens: System > Users > External Authentication ( )Add External Authentication Object > Shell Access Filter Supported platforms: threat defense External Authentication for threat defense SSH Access 6.2.3 Any You can now configure external authentication for SSH access to the threat defense using LDAP or RADIUS.
+New/Modified screens: Devices > Platform Settings > External Authentication Supported platforms: threat defense